Railroad switch

+Design

+The parts of a turnout are known by different names in different jurisdictions.
+The main terms in US and UK usage are shown in the selectable diagrams.
+In this article, the US term is listed first and UK second, in parentheses.

 The most common type of switch consists of a pair of linked tapering rails, known as points (switch rails or point blades), lying between the diverging outer rails (the stock rails).
 These points can be moved laterally into one of two positions to direct a train coming from the point blades toward the straight path or the diverging path.
 A train moving from the narrow end toward the point blades (i.e. it will be directed to one of the two paths, depending on the position of the points) is said to be executing a facing-point movement.

 For many types of switch, a train coming from either of the converging directions will pass through the switch regardless of the position of the points, as the vehicle's wheels will force the points to move.
-Passage through a switch in this direction is known as a trailing-point movement and switches that allow this type of movement are called trailable switches.
+Passage through a switch in this direction is known as a trailing-point movement and switches that allow this type of movement without damage to the mechanism are called trailable switches.
+In turn, these can either be non-resettable or resettable, meaning they either require on-site intervention to return the switch to operation after a trailing point movement or can continue operating with no in-person actions.